 The design intent for Villa Hawai’i Kai is to provide a compositional layering of overlapping programatic spaces, influencing and promoting open choice.

-Upon entry, bamboo visually penetrates the interior foyer from the exterior garden via floor to ceiling glass windows.
-The use of structural steel allows for long interior spans, creating large voluminous and communicative spaces.
+Upon entring the foyer, bamboo is visually apparent in the exterior garden.
+The use of structural steel allows for long interior spans, creating large spaces.
 These spaces organize around an interior circulation core of concrete walls and cantilevered stairs.
 Views of the pool and surrounding tropical vegetation are abundant, yet one feels concealed within the house due to the recessed nature of the first floor.